auth0/docs/articles/cms/wordpress/user-migration.md

 - IP whitelist turned on but with incorrect IP addresses.
 - Restricted or cached endpoints on your WordPress instance.

-The best way to start troubleshooting the issue is to use the **Try** button for the **Login** script found in Auth0 Dashboard > Connections >  database connection being used > Custom Database tab.
+The best way to start troubleshooting the issue is to use the **Try** button for the **Login** script found in the Custom Database tab of the Database Connection being used on [Auth0 Dashboard > Connections > Database Connections](${manage_url}/#/connections/database).
 The following are the error messages you might see and the steps to take to fix.

 ### "Unexpected token < in JSON at position 0"

-This means that the custom script is not getting data back in a format it can use.
+This means the custom script is not getting data back in a format it can use.
 This is likely caused by an incorrect endpoint URL in the database script.

 First, copy the URL on line 10 in the script and paste it in your browser.
 If the endpoint is correct, it should display one of the two messages below: